20kdc/gabien-common/micromvn/README.md

   Adds a module that will be compiled with this project.
 * `project.build.plugins.plugin.(...).manifest.mainClass` (where the plugin's `artifactId` is `maven-assembly-plugin` / `maven-jar-plugin`)\
   Project's main class.
+* `project.build.plugins.plugin.(...).compilerArgs.arg` (where the plugin's `artifactId` is `maven-compiler-plugin`)\
+  Adds an arg to the compiler command-line.
+Can be useful to toggle lints.
+Not inherited right now.

 ## Quirks